aa6dcc/Black-Scholes/README.md

 The formulas for the price of European call and put options are as follows:

+### Black-Scholes Formula

+The formulas for the price of European call and put options are as follows:

 #### Call Option Price:
 \[
 C = S N(d_1) - K e^{-rT} N(d_2)